 Immediately across the road from the Abbey is Westminster Hall, the oldest part of the Palace of Westminster, built originally by William Rufus, son of the Conqueror.
 Here stands a defiant Oliver Cromwell, sword in one hand and Bible in the other, sculpted by Sir Hamo Thorneycroft in 1899.
 His relations with Parliament were ambivalent to say the least.
 He fought and won a Civil War to defend its rights against the abuses of Charles I, whom he brought to trial here in Westminster Hall.
 But when that was done and Parliament threatened to disband his army, he expelled it and ruled as Lord Protector - a virtual dictator.

 To the south of the main palace complex lie Victoria Gardens, a pleasant space for lunchtime sunbathers and television reporters interviewing politicians.
-Here there is a strange commemorative fountain in Victorian Gothic style, like a miniature Albert Memorial.
-It was erected in 1866 to the anti-slavery campaigner Thomas Fowell Buxton, but also mentions a few of his fellow campaigners.
+Here there is a strange neo-Gothic commemorative fountain, like a miniature Albert Memorial.
+It was erected in 1866 to the anti-slavery campaigner Thomas Fowell Buxton, but also mentions a few of his fellow abolitionists.

 Immediately across the river from Victoria Gardens is Lambeth Palace, official residence for many centuries of the Archbishop of Canterbury.
 This causes some confusion to tourists who feel, not unreasonably, that he ought to live in Canterbury.